imujtaba8488/package_im_stepper/README.md

 ![IconStepper](https://github.com/imujtaba8488/showcase/blob/master/icon_stepper_05.gif)

-### IconStepper - Usage Note

-* __Important:__ The `direction` argument controls whether the stepper is displayed horizontally or vertically.
-A horizontal IconStepper can be wrapped within a Column with no issues.
-However, if wrapped within a row, it _must also be_ wrapped within the built-in _Expanded_ widget.
-The same applies to the vertical IconStepper.

-* IconStepper fires the `onStepReached(int index)` callback, which provides the index of the Step that is reached.
-This callback can be used to control the widget that appears when a specific step is reached.

-* To customize the color, border, etc., of an IconStepper, wrap it inside a `Container` and specify it's `decoration` argument.

-* To enable validation before the next step is reached, set the `steppingEnabled` property to an appropriate value in a `StatefulWidget`.

 ## ImageStepper

 Simple to use image stepper widget, wherein each image defines a step.
 Hence, the total number of images defines the total number of steps.
 [Usage Note](#iconstepper---usage-note) - See IconStepper Usage Note.